adebola/factorial-ai-chatbot-userweb/src/environments/README.md

 # Environment Configuration

-This directory contains environment-specific configuration files for the FactorialBot Angular application.
+This directory contains environment-specific configuration files for the ChatCraft Angular application.

 ## Files